ArmanFazylov/keyboard_to_english/README.md

 1. Search "Startup Applications" on your Ubuntu machine
 2. Click add new
 3. Give it a "name" and "comment"
-4. Set command field: "nohup /usr/local/bin/lockscreen_lang_switcher.sh &"
+4. Set command field: "nohup /usr/local/bin/lockscreen_lang_switcher.sh [layout_number] &"
 <img src="/image.png" alt="Image"/>
+`layout_number` follows the order you see when normally switching layouts, with first layout corresponding to zero.

-5. Restart, switch language to other than EN, press CMD + L
+5. Restart, switch language to other than the specified layout, press CMD + L
 6. Try logging in

 Enjoy it!